rpietro/planout_edx/planout_edx.md

 ## Discussion

-To the best of our knowledge, this is the first description of the integration between a comprehensive randomization framework and a modular learning management system.
+To the best of our knowledge, this is the first description of the integration between a comprehensive randomization framework allowing for complex experimental designs and a modular learning management system.
 Our system allows for the incorporation of a wide range of randomized experiments into the daily practice of online courses.
-This system can be used with both hundreds of thousands of learners such as in a Massive Open Online Course (MOOC) or personalized courses set for a single person.
+This system can be used with both hundreds of thousands of learners such as in a Massive Open Online Course (MOOC) or in personalized courses set for a few individuals.
 In addition, the randomization is based on a series of scripts, thus allowing for extreme flexibility in terms of the types of trials designs that can be deployed.

 Although education has been traditionally been dominated by more opinion and non-empirical studies (Baron, 2004; Landrum and Mastropieri, 2012), experimental research has become more popular in the past couple decades (Slavin, 2002, Hattie, 2013).
 In particular, medical education has seen a rise in the number and overall quality of randomized controlled trials , with systematic reviews and meta-analyses now beginning to have a greater impact on education policy (Cook et al., 2008).
 Although randomized studies are obviously limited as a design and cannot stand alone without a wide range of qualitative, historical, sociological and philosophical studies, its inclusion in the toolkit of available educational research methods is certainly a welcome addition (Jadad and Enkins, 2007; Friedman et al., 2010).
 Of importance, however, parallel randomized trials are but one of the multiple types of design which can provide insight regarding educational practices(Jadad and Enkins, 2007; Friedman et al., 2010).
 For example, N-of-1 trials have been largely overseen in education despite their ability to provide an interesting combination of qualitative as well as quantitative information in personalized education studies (Lillie et al., 2011).

 Even though Massive Online Open Courses were initially deemed as a panacea to the world education problem <!-- ref -->, in two years the public opinion has been almost reversed, with these courses being accused of elitism and associated with very high attrition rates <!-- cite article as well as study -->.
-While the value of MOOCs is likely somewhere between the two extremes, it is hard to dispute that a massified approach to online education is far from ideal, as individual learners tend to respond better to being exposed to concepts that are of particular interes to them, contextualized in a way that is relevant to their personal situation. <!-- ref personalized education -->The latter combination of concepts and situations can be characterized as personalized education.
+While the value of MOOCs is likely somewhere between the two extremes, it is hard to dispute that a massified approach to online education is far from ideal, as individual learners tend to respond better to being exposed to concepts that are of particular interes to them, contextualized in a way that is relevant to their personal situation. <!-- ref personalized education -->.
+The latter combination of concepts and situations can be characterized as personalized education.
 While the best ways to achieve personalized education in a scalable, high quality and cost-effective manner are still to be determined, the evidence behind personalized education necessarily relies on conducting experiments using designs that go beyond simple parallel randomized trials.
 Our randomization framework allows for such designs.

 Despite our expectation that our system to have an impact on the education practice as well as evidence-based learning, our system does have limitations.
 First, since we emphasized flexibility through the use of programming scripts, our system might not be set by individual instructors.
 Although this is a limitation, the implementation of a graphical user interface is not overly complex and could be implemented in subsequent cycles of our project.
 Second, although all data can be extracted for subsequent analysis, we still have not implemented interfaces that that would allow for report generation directly by instructors.
 Although these reports would improve user experience, we feel that before we focus on individual reports it would be appropriate to have more information on which reports might be of more interested to most instructors.
 In sum, our development continues to follow [Agile principles](http://agilemanifesto.org/), with a focus on the end user as well as using iterative development cycles.